Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/training/EXPERIMENTS_WORKFLOW.md

 # EXPERIMENTS - Optimized Training Workflow

+> **⚠️ Note**: This 3-phase EXPERIMENTS workflow is a legacy approach.
+For new projects, consider using the [Intelligent Training Pipeline](INTELLIGENT_TRAINING_TUTORIAL.md) which provides automated target ranking and feature selection with a unified configuration system.

 3-phase training workflow that reduces feature dimensionality from 400+ to ~50-60 features.

 ## Workflow Overview